David Thompson (explorer): North West Company

 By 1798 Thompson had completed a survey of 6750 km from Grand Portage, through Lake Winnipeg, to the headwaters of the Assiniboine and Mississippi rivers, as well as two sides of Lake Superior.
 In 1798, the company sent him to Red Deer Lake (Lac La Biche in present-day Alberta) to establish a trading post.
 (The English translation of Lac la Biche: Red Deer Lake, was first recorded on the Mackenzie map of 1793.)
 Thompson spent the next few seasons trading based in Fort George (now in Alberta), and during this time led several expeditions into the Rocky Mountains.

 On 10 July 1804, at the annual meeting of the North West Company in Kaministiquia, Thompson was made a full partner of the company.
-He became a 'wintering partner', who was based in the field rather than Montreal, with two of the 92 NWC's shares worth more than £4,000.
-He spent the next few seasons based there managing the fur trading operations but still finding time to expand his surveys of the waterways around Lake Superior.
-At the 1806 company meeting, officers decided to send Thompson back out into the interior.
-Concern over the American-backed expedition of Lewis and Clark prompted the North West Company to charge Thompson with the task of finding a route to the Pacific to open up the lucrative trading territories of the Pacific Northwest.
+He became a 'wintering partner', who was based in the field rather than Montreal, and was granted two of the 92 NWC's shares worth more than £4,000.
+He spent the next few seasons based there managing the fur trading operations, but still finding time to expand his surveys of the waterways around Lake Superior.
+At the 1806 company meeting, officers decided to send Thompson back into the interior.
+Concern over the United States-backed expedition of Lewis and Clark prompted the North West Company to charge Thompson with the task of finding a route to the Pacific to open up the lucrative trading territories of the Pacific Northwest.

 Columbia River travels

-After the general meeting in 1806, Thompson travelled to Rocky Mountain House and prepared for an expedition to follow the Columbia River to the Pacific.
+After the general meeting in 1806, Thompson travelled to Rocky Mountain House and prepared for an expedition to follow the Columbia River to the Pacific Ocean.
 In June 1807 Thompson crossed the Rocky Mountains and spent the summer surveying the Columbia basin; he continued to survey the area over the next few seasons.
 Thompson mapped and established trading posts in Northwestern Montana, Idaho, Washington, and Western Canada.
 Trading posts he founded included Kootenae House, Kullyspell House and Saleesh House; the latter two were the first trading posts west of the Rockies in Idaho and Montana, respectively.
 These posts established by Thompson extended North West Company fur trading territory into the Columbia Basin drainage area.
 The maps he made of the Columbia River basin east of the Cascade Mountains were of such high quality and detail that they continued to be useful into the 20th-century.

 In early 1810, Thompson was returning eastward toward Montreal but, while en route at Rainy Lake, received orders to return to the Rocky Mountains and establish a route to the mouth of the Columbia.
-The North West Company was responding to the plans of American John Jacob Astor to send a ship around the Americas to establish a fur trading post of the Pacific Fur Company on the Pacific Coast.
+The North West Company was responding to the plans of American entrepreneur John Jacob Astor to send a ship around the Americas to establish a fur trading post of the Pacific Fur Company on the Pacific Coast.
 During his return, Thompson was delayed by an angry group of Peigan natives at Howse Pass.
-He was ultimately forced to seek a new route across the Rocky Mountains and found one through the Athabasca Pass.
+Instead of pushing through with violence, he led the canoe brigade to seek a new route across the Rocky Mountains and found one through Athabasca Pass.